yunbum/yunbum.github.io/_posts/2021-01-25-single-neuron-perceptron.markdown

 <center><img src='./assets/img/posts/20210125/Learning_1000_points_per_iteration.jpg'></center>

 In the end, the perceptron always converges into a solution and finds with great precision the line we are looking for.

-Perceptrons are quite a revelation in that they can resolve equations by learning, however they are very limited.
-By their nature they can only resolve linear equations, so their problem space is quite narrow.

-Nowadays the neural networks consist of combinations of many perceptrons, in many layers, and other types of "neurons", like convolution, recurrent, etc. increasing significantly the types of problems they solve.